esantoro-next/Mulesoft_Courses/Anypoint Platform Development - Fundamentals.md

 **API Design perspective** includes git staging tab, in fact under the hood, **a GIT version control system is used to pull, push and merge branches made to API specification**

 If someone modifies the version in Design Center while you're working on the same version locally, a **conflit** is triggered in GIT: We must tell git how to apply the changes over a modified version

+## Deploying and Managin APIs

+There'are 3 primart options to deploy mule application:
+1. CloudHub: it is used as virtual machine on AWS.
+It's fully managed, multi-tenanted and very secure
+2. Customer-hosted Mule runtimes
+3. Anypoint runtime fabric, it's a customer-hosted container sevice of the runtime plane

+### **CloudHub benefits**

+- Simplicity: no hardware to mantain, provides infrastructures for DNS and load-balancing, continuos software updates
+- Highly secure
+- Global avaiable

+### **Customer-hosted benefits**
+- Easy to install
+- Require minimal resources
+- Can run multiple apps
+- Can be managed by Runtime manager in mulesoft-hosted and costumer-hosted Anypoint platform

+### **Anypoint Runtime Fabric**
+It's a deployment model of the runtime plane

+- Security and reliability through isolation between apps
+- Re-deployments with zero downtime
+- Automated application failover
+- Run multiple version of the mule Runtime
+- MuleSoft-supported containerized runtime images

+### Viewing Deployed Apps with **Visualizer**

+Real time insights into application newtwork.
+By organizing APIs in different relation diagram provides a view of application architecture suites to our role.
+This promotes layer-basede architectur consistency and allows to view issues quickly

+Diagram data is secure and automatically & dinamically updated

+Than we've

+### Anypoint Monitoring

+It provides visibility into integrations across your app network.
+It has different monitor tools designed to reduce the time to identify and resolve issues through

+- Aggregate and map metrics
+- Configure dashboards and alert
+- Store and search log data

+### Create API proxy

+Used to manage access to our web-service, through an **API gateway**.

+An API Gateway is a runtime designed and optimized to host an API or to open a coonection to an API deployed to another runtime.
+It is included as part of Mule runtime and separates orchestatrion form implementation concers

+- Determines which traffic is authorized to pass through the API backend services
+- Meters the traffic flowing through
+- Logs all trnsactions
+- Applies runtime policies to enforce governance like rate limiting, throttling and caching

+### Restricting Access to api

+The API manager is used to manage access to API procies, it define SLA (Service Level Agreement) tiers and apply runtime policies.
+We can enforce them with API Gateway

+**API Autodiscover** is a mechanism that enables a deployed mule application to download policies from API Manager and act as its own proxy

+There're **Out-of-the-box policies** for common use case like
+- Rate limiting
+- Spike control
+- Security

+We can also define costum policies using xml and YAML and apply multiple policies and set the order; finally we can define automated policies to comply with common requieements

+### Granting access to APIs

+To access an APIs tha's restriced by an SLA based policy consumers must Register their application to exchange, with Request Access button, select a TIER and request access.
+Once approve they've credential and pass their client credentials in calls made to the api

+The owner of the api recieve a notification and then can approve or refused the request

+### Adding Client ID enforcment to API specifications

+The client_id and client_secret must be added in the head of each calling of our API.
+So we must modifiy the API specification